A New Framework for Convex Clustering in Kernel Spaces: Finite Sample Bounds, Consistency and Performance Insights: Experiments

-We further demonstrate the result of other competing methods like convex clustering, spectral clustering, kernel-k means, kernel power k means \citep{9928792}, biconvex clustering \citep{Chakraborty02102023}.
-The scatter plots corresponding to ground truths, KCC, convex clustering and spectral clustering are elucidated in Figure \ref{synthetic_plots1}.
-The corresponding NMI values are also reported in Table \ref{syn-table}, and the corresponding elbow plot is demonstrated in Figure \ref{fig:elbow_synthetic}.
+We further demonstrate the result of other competing methods, like convex clustering, spectral clustering, kernel $k$-means, kernel power $k$ means \citep{9928792}, biconvex clustering \citep{chakraborty2021biconvexclustering}, C-PAINT \cite{pmlr-v161-zhang21d}, SC-NR \citep{unknown} and TGCC \citep{zhang2025treeguidedl1convexclustering}.
+The scatter plots corresponding to ground truths, KCC, convex clustering and spectral clustering are elucidated in Figure~\ref{fig:synthetic}.
+The corresponding NMI values are also reported in Table~\ref{tab:synthetic}, and the corresponding elbow plot is demonstrated in Figure~\ref{fig:elbow_syn}.